-CAST ADJUSTMENT (WITH GRACOUS® SYSTEM)
+CAST ADJUSTMENT (WITH GRACOIL® SYSTEM)

-- Open the action and make sure the shotgun is completely unloaded.
-1 - Remove the buttplate by inserting a 3/32" Allen wrench into the 2 single hole on the right side of the buttplate and turn the set screw counterclockwise two turns to loosen the screw (Figure 16). - 3 Loosen the comb by inserting a 7/64" Allen wrench through the hole found on the upper left of FIGURE 17 the stock plate and into the Allen screw located within the stock plate (Figure 17).
-Turn the wrench counterclockwise three full turns to loosen the Allen screw, allowing adjustments to be easily made. - 4 With the Allen screw loose, carefully adjust comb to desired position (Figure 14, page 26) by sliding each post equally in the desired direction.
-Each adjustment increment represents approximately 1/16".
+- 1 Open the action and make sure the shotgun is completely unloaded. - 2 Remove the buttplate by inserting a 3/32" Allen wrench into the single hole on the right side of the buttplate and turn the set screw counterclockwise two turns to loosen the screw (Figure 16). - 3 Loosen the comb by inserting a 7/64" Allen wrench through the hole found on the upper left of the stock plate and into the Allen screw located within the stock plate (Figure 17, page 29).
+Turn the wrench counterclockwise three full turns to loosen the Allen screw, allowing adjustments to be easily made.